SnowConvert: Function References for Teradata¶

 Definition¶

-or DATE
+, or DATE

-More information about the source function here.
+More details about the source function can be found in the Teradata documentation.

 PERIOD_UDF(D1 TIMESTAMP_NTZ, D2 TIMESTAMP_NTZ)